jasoncmisquith/docker-workshop/1_Setup/Installation.md

 ---
 **NOTE**
-- If you face any error during this setup it is likely because the Virutalization needs to be enabled on BIOS.
+- If you face any error during this setup it is likely because Virutalization needs to be enabled on BIOS.
 ---

 https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package